 The exact cause of manic depression or bipolar disorder is still unknown.
 Experts suggest it may be due to the change in the composition of brain functioning chemicals.
 Also, research shows, some genetic factors such as hereditary might also play a vital role in this disorder.

-In this episode, the individual expresses high mood where he/she functions with extreme activities.
+In this episode, the individual expresses a high mood where he/she functions with extreme activities.

 Signs of manic episodes in adults: